voorhoede-labs/firebase-algolia-poc/README.md

 These values can be found in the console of firebase then in the settings of you project: https://firebase.google.com/docs/web/setup?authuser=0

 # connect Cloud Functions

+##get latest versions of firebase functions and admin
+npm install firebase-functions@latest firebase-admin@latest --save

+##initialize cloud functions, you can choose between js or typescript.
+I would suggest using typescript because you have the added benefit of using es6/es7 without configuration
+firebase init functions